husyn1/Numpy-notes/README.md

 A few things about Numpy.

 what is Numpy?
-Numpy is basically numerical python. it deals with numbers and is faster when compared to normal python?
+Numpy is basically numerical python. it deals with numbers and is faster when compared to normal python

 What is Numpy used for?
 mainly used in data science and AI; but can tecnically be used anywhere(some people use it when they need to deal with a lot of numbers and calculations)